tokenbound/sdk/README.md

 Use either a viem `walletClient` [(see walletClient docs)](https://viem.sh/docs/clients/wallet.html) *or* an Ethers `signer` [(see signer docs)](https://docs.ethers.org/v5/api/signer/) for transactions that require a user to sign.
 Note that viem is an SDK dependency, so walletClient is preferable for most use cases. _Use of Ethers signer is recommended only for legacy projects_.

+The TokenboundClient is configured to use the [Version 3.1 ERC-6551 contract deployments →](https://docs.tokenbound.org/contracts/deployments) by default.
+It also allows for

-For instructions about using a **Custom Account Implementation** and/or a **Legacy V2 Tokenbound Account Implementation**, see the Advanced Usage section at the bottom of this document.
+For instructions about using a **Custom Account Implementation** and/or a **Legacy V2 Tokenbound Account Implementation**, see the [Advanced Usage](#advanced-usage) section at the bottom of this document.

 ### Standard configuration

-If you're using one of the **standard ERC-6551 contract deployments** (see: [V2 →](https://docs.tokenbound.org/contracts/deployments-v2), [V3 →](https://docs.tokenbound.org/contracts/deployments-v3)), you can simply pass the`chainId`.
+If you're using one of the [standard V2/V3 ERC-6551 contract deployments →](https://docs.tokenbound.org/contracts/deployments), you can simply pass the`chainId`.
 This will set `Chain` internally using imports from [`viem/chains`](https://viem.sh/docs/clients/chains.html).
 To keep the bundle size to a minimum, only standard chains are included in the SDK package.

 ```ts copy
 import { useAccount, WalletClient } from 'wagmi'